 Leaving A Legacy

-It is extremely normal for us as humans to want to leave a legacy.
-For many of us that have the patience, great fortune and privilege to raise a family, our legacy lives on genetically in our offspring.
+It is incredibly reasonable for us as humans to want to leave a legacy.
+For many of us that have the patience, great fortune, and privilege to raise a family, our legacy lives on genetically in our offspring.

 But you may be seeking something more, what is leaving a legacy for you?
 Is it having a hospital ward or the wing of a museum named after you?
 Is it simply living on in the memory of those you leave behind?
 If you feel that your current path will mean you leave no legacy, then it may be time for a change.